 Courses within the School of Counseling are offered through traditional classroom instruction in online, weekly, and intensive formats.
 The School of Counseling also offers blended courses which can be a combination of all three modalities.
 While a majority of the class work in the blended courses is experienced through online learning, all blended courses also require an in-person component of the course.
-Instruction for intensives, blended, online, and weekly courses begin at the first of each semester.
+Instruction for intensives, blended, online, and weekly courses begin at the first of each semester and at the beginning of half-terms.